 Antihistamines can be bought in drug stores and can be very effective for preventing hay fever symptoms.
 Doctors can prescribe more powerful ones if necessary.
 It's important that non-drowsy antihistamines are used.
 Sedating ones can be dangerous for drivers and can interfere with school or work.
-Even when antihistamines are used, though, pollen avoidance techniques are a good idea in someone with OAS in order to prevent the stimulation of the immune system and the production of antibodies.
+Even when antihistamines are used, though, pollen avoidance techniques may be a good idea in someone with hay fever and OAS.

-Depending on food choice, it's possible to eliminate oral allergy syndrome symptoms.
+Depending on food choice, it may be possible to eliminate oral allergy syndrome symptoms.
 Eliminating all hay fever symptoms depends on how sensitive a person is to pollen.
 There are always some pollen grains in the air.
 Pollen avoidance techniques and medical treatments can be a big help, though.
 They can greatly reduce symptoms and in some people eliminate them altogether.

 © 2014 Linda Crampton